hallamaria1997/02476_mlops/reports/README.md

 >
 > Answer:

 We use wandb to track each experiment.
 We added the config from the experiment yaml file for each experiment to the wandb initialize.
 We know which hyperparameters and wandb parameters were used when training the model because wandb generates an output config file containing the hyperparameters and wandb parameters used.
 To reproduce an experiment, navigate to the src/models/outputs folder and select the experiment you want to run.
-There is a folder named files for each run that contains the config file that contains the necessary information; one would need to look at the value in the _parent section, copy the value, and create a new yaml experiment file in src/models/config/experiment.
+There is a folder named files for each run that contains the config file.
+That file contains the necessary information; one would need to look at the value in the _parent section, copy the value, and create a new yaml experiment file in src/models/config/experiment.

 ### Question 14